shandrr/GSOCMcgillApplication/README.md

 Those who wish to contribute are asked not to do so, as this is a personal project.

+It is also requested that those also applying for the same project as the one this software is directed towards would not use the software on this repository.
+(It would make little sense to do so, as the MIT license requires you to provide reference to me if you do use any of this code yourself.)

 ## License

 This software is licensed under the [MIT License (MIT)](LICENSE).